vishal-ramani/UBI-helm-module-example/documentation/README.md

 There were two `Argo CD application` configurations added into the `iascable-gitops-ubi` repository.

 1. One for the `namespace` in the OpenShift or Kubernetes cluster where the ubi application will be deployed.
-That `Argo CD application` configuration is related to exiting  `1-infrastructure` Argo CD project created by the [GitOps bootstap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap).
+That `Argo CD application` configuration is related to exiting  `1-infrastructure` Argo CD project created by the [GitOps bootstrap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap).

 2. One for the `ubi` application we want to deploy.
-That `Argo CD application` configuration is related to exiting  `3-application` Argo CD project created by the [GitOps bootstap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap).
+That `Argo CD application` configuration is related to exiting  `3-application` Argo CD project created by the [GitOps bootstrap module](https://github.com/cloud-native-toolkit/terraform-util-gitops-bootstrap).

-Let's take a look a the created `Argo CD application configurations`
+Let's take a look the created `Argo CD application configurations`

 We have two `Argo CD` application configurations: